jangroth/aws-certification-notes/devops-engineer-professional.md

 * Allows to *deploy*, *monitor* and *scale* applications quickly
 * Focusses on components and performance, *not* configuration and specification
 * Aims to simplify or even remove infrastructure management
+* Provides different options for *low cost* and *high availability* quick starts

 <a name="4_11_2"></a>
 ### [↖](#4_11)[↑](#4_11_1)[↓](#4_11_3) Components
 * Components
 	* **Application**
-		* Either application in the tradional sense
+		* Either *application* in the tradional sense
-		* Or application component, e.g. service, frontend, backend
+		* Or *application component*, e.g. service, frontend, backend
 	* **Environment**
 		* Isolated, self-contained set of components of infrastructure
-			* *Web server* environment
+			* Type *Web server* environment
 				* Represents a web application
-			* *Worker* environment
+			* Type *Worker* environment
 				* Act upon output created by another environment
 				* Should only be loosely coupled to web server environments, eg. via *SQS*
 		* Single-instance or multi-instance scalable
 		* Application can have mulitple environments
-			* Either represent development stages (PROD, STAGE, ...)
+			* Either represent *development stages* (PROD, STAGE, ...)
-			* Or application component, e.g. service, frontend, backend
+			* ...or *application component*, e.g. service, frontend, backend
+    * Can be cloned as a whole environment
+    * Can rebuild environment - complete delete and rebuild
 	* **Application Version**
 		* Unique package that represents version of the *application*
 		* Uploaded as a zipped *application source bundle*
 		* Each application can have many application versions
 		* Can be deployed to one or more *environment* within an application
+    * Limit of 1000 version -> can configure application version *lifecycle management*
 * Supported platforms
 	* Platform-specific application *source bundle* (e.g. Java `war` for Tomcat)
 		* Go